inspire-eu-validation/discovery-service/A.02.09.response.language.md

 **Test method**

 Examine whether:

-1. the language requested by a client is contained in the list of supported languages: in such cases the requested language shall correspond to the language used in the Get Discovery Service Metadata response (i.e. the GetCapabilities document) as defined in ```inspire-common:ResponseLanguage``` / ```/inspire_common:Language```;
+1. The language requested by a client is contained in the list of supported languages: in such cases the requested language shall correspond to the language used in the Get Discovery Service Metadata response (i.e. the GetCapabilities document) as defined in [ResponseLanguage](#ResponseLanguage);
-2. the language requested by a client is NOT contained in the list of supported languages: in such cases the Get Discovery Service Metadata response (i.e. the GetCapabilities document) is provided in the service default language as defined in ```inspire-common:ResponseLanguage``` / ```/inspire_common:Language```.
+2. The language requested by a client is NOT contained in the list of supported languages: in such cases the Get Discovery Service Metadata response (i.e. the GetCapabilities document) is provided in the service default language as defined in [DefaultLanguage](#DefaultLanguage).
+This test can be performed by the test case for [Unsupported Languages](https://github.com/inspire-eu-validation/ats-discovery-service/blob/master/A.01.06.unsupported.languages.md)

 **Reference(s)**